 Based on the type of change reported, the MHA will determine the documentation the family will be required to submit.
-The family must submit any required information or documents within 10 business days of receiving a request from the MHA.
+The family must submit any required information or documents with the interim notification request.
+If the verification documents are not readily available, the resident must provide the verifications within 10 business days of receiving a request from the MHA.
 This time frame may be extended for good cause with MHA approval.
-The MHA will accept required documentation by mail, by email, by fax, or in person.
+The MHA will accept required documentation via the Resident Portal.